 The Chair of the Department of Neuroscience Graduate Advising Committee (currently Dr. Stephen Meriney) is responsible for approving student registration forms, approving the composition of student evaluation committees (i.e., Reprint Exam Committee, Research Committee), and may also approve minor modifications in program academic requirements for students on an individual basis.

 The Chair of the Graduate Advising Committee is also responsible for the annual evaluation of each student (See Yearly Evaluations–Section 7.2).
 This committee consists of two members of the training faculty in addition to the Chair.

-The Chair of the Graduate Advising Committee will be assisted by the Department of Neuroscience Graduate Administrator (currently Lisa Summe).
+The Chair of the Graduate Advising Committee will be assisted by the Department of Neuroscience Graduate Administrator (currently Natalee Bright).
 The Graduate Administrator will be responsible for maintaining student folders, notifying students of upcoming deadlines, scheduling exams and committee meetings, and monitoring the status of students.

 At all times during their graduate training, students will be actively engaged in laboratory research.
 While a student is working within a faculty member's laboratory, that faculty member will serve as the student's research advisor.
 Research advisors are generally limited to Department of Neuroscience faculty members, including faculty with secondary appointments, with the exception noted in the introduction to this section.

 Students and their research advisors should discuss the nature of their interactions so that each has a full understanding of what they should, and should not, expect from one another.
 The students should understand that different faculty members have different styles of interacting with students.
 New students are encouraged to consult with senior students to obtain student perspectives on the mentoring styles of different faculty members.